Questions about SpanPort Placement Exams?

 In regards to studying abroad, the department offers a summer program in Salamanca, Spain; a spring semester program in Oviedo, Spain; a fall semester program in Granada, Spain; and a program in Buenos Aires, Argentina.
-Since 2005, the Institut Ramon Llull has sponsored Catalan language and cultural coursework offerings through the Spanish & Portuguese Department.
+Since 2005, the Institut Ramon Llull has sponsored a Catalan Language & Culture Studies.
 The addition of this language allows our students the opportunity to study about and travel to more regions than ever before.

 Students who wish to undertake advanced studies within Spanish and Portuguese, may choose to do a Departmental Honors track.
 Departmental Honors (DH) is an Advanced Scholarship track of Commonwealth Honors College (CHC).
 Students may complete DH as part of the full CHC curriculum, which includes Honors General Studies, or they may complete DH alone.
 All DH students are members of CHC.
 We offer an Honors track in Spanish and an Honors track in Portuguese.
 Our Integrative Experience contemplates either study abroad or service learning for all our majors.
 In addition, students have to take two classes: one before and one after their study abroad or service learning experience.